4110E234/cs20220921/MIDTERM20221116/MySolution.md

 ```
 -answer: https://www.w3schools.com/python/python_intro.asp
 ```
-What can Python do?
-Python can be used on a server to create web applications.
+(A)Python can be used on a server to create web applications.
-Python can be used alongside software to create workflows.
+(B)Python can be used alongside software to create workflows.
-Python can connect to database systems.
+(C)Python can connect to database systems.
 It can also read and modify files.
-Python can be used to handle big data and perform complex mathematics.
+(D)Python can be used to handle big data and perform complex mathematics.
 ```
 # 2
 ```